Best TV series to watch on Netflix right now (July 2020)

 From original series like Stranger Things and The Crown to old favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-Netflix has become one of the go-to platforms for entertainment throughout the lockdown, with seemingly endless stream of content.
-With a new title landing on the site almost every day, there’s so much to choose from – but how are you supposed to narrow down your options?
+Netflix has become one of the go-to platforms for entertainment throughout the lockdown, with its seemingly endless stream of content.
+With new titles appearing on the site almost every day, there’s so much to choose from – but how are you supposed to narrow down your options?

-The streamer has seen a variety of shows join its selection throughout July, from BBC Two sitcom Motherland and new episodes of intergalactic cartoon Rick and Morty, to Unsolved Mysteries and The Politician season two.
+The streamer has seen a variety of shows join its selection these past few months, from BBC Two sitcom Motherland and new episodes of intergalactic cartoon Rick & Morty, to its hit Unsolved Mysteries reboot and The Politician series two.

-When it comes to pre-existing content, there’s still a number of classics that are worth a re-visit like Friends, Shameless (UK) and Spaced, whilst newer comedies such as After Life and Never Have I Ever are great if you’re looking for a light Netflix watch.
+When it comes to pre-existing content, there’s still a number of classics that are worth a re-visit such as Friends, Shameless (UK) and Spaced, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a light Netflix watch.

 You can even use secret codes to explore different genres of TV shows, but don’t worry, we’ve got everything you need here in one place.